 2020 - a year of unpredictability, to say the least.
 We were all faced with new experiences, new challenges, and forced to find new solutions.
 After this year, many things will never be the same and we are, therefore, adjusting to “new normals” in every aspect of our lives.

-On Wednesday, December 9, factor-a Managing Director Marc Aufzug joined Amazon veteran and expert Alexander Ortner.
-The two discussed the challenges online retailers faced this year and how the “new Amazon normal” will change how businesses proceed with their ecommerce.
+On Wednesday, December 9, factor-a Managing Director Marc Aufzug joined Amazon veteran and expert Alexander Ortner to discuss the challenges online retailers faced this year and how the “new Amazon normal” will change the way businesses proceed with their ecommerce.

 Amazon is no longer a niche topic, but rather a substantial part of the ecommerce, digital and advertising strategies of our clients at factor-a.
 So, what are the biggest Amazon developments that will bring a long-lasting shift in the field?
-Alex first addresses the addition of new industries to the Amazon sphere.
+One of the biggest that Alex addresses is the addition of new industries to the Amazon sphere.

 “COVID might have been the first enemy ever to bring this famous unlimited shelf to its limit”

-Large, international manufacturers and brands with huge marketing budgets have for years abided by the universally accepted rule of not allocating any budget to retailers.
-This inevitably begs the question: is Amazon considered a retailer or is it a marketing platform?
+As far as strategic challenges, large, international manufacturers and brands with huge marketing budgets have for years abided by the universally accepted rule that they wouldn’t allocate any of it to retailers.
+This inevitably begs the question: is Amazon considered a retailer or a marketing platform?

 The answer, Alex explains, is that Amazon uniquely takes on both of these roles.
 “They own the whole sales funnel, from product and paid advertising to the sale.”
 Businesses need to reconsider their budget allocation because it is nearly impossible to succeed without investing in every part of the sales funnel on Amazon and, “visibility is everything.”